GetDKAN/dkan/modules/dkan/dkan_datastore/modules/dkan_datastore_api/README.md

 ## URL format

-Params passed through URL shares a common shape:
+Parameters passed through URL share a common shape:

 ```
 param_name<resource_alias>[field*name]=value,value1
 ```

 - **param_name**: the param you are using (e.g. offset)
 - **resource_alias(optional)**: an alias to reference an specific resource in further params.
 - **field_name(optional)**: a field name used by the param name.
 - **value**: a list of values divided by commas

-Notice resources and fields are optional and depends on what you want to query.
-For example if you need to limit the number of records then you need to use the limit parameter.
-However it doesn't make sense to specify an alias or a field in such case.
+Note that `resource_alias` and `field_name` arguments are optional and depend on what you want to query.
+For example, if you need to limit the number of records, you need to use the limit parameter.
+However, it doesn't make sense to specify an alias or a field in such a case.
 You only need to provide the number of records you need to retrieve:

 ```
 ...&limit=5
 ```

-However there is one exception:

-Even when the sort param share the previous declared shape it also accepts an alternative format:
+There is one exception: Even when the `sort` parameter shares the above syntax, it also accepts an alternative format:

 ```
 ...&sort=field1,field2 desc
 ```

 ## Multiple queries

-Sometimes you want to do mutiple queries in one request (e.g. feed a data dashboard).
-If that your case you can post a json object to http://EXAMPLE.COM/api/action/datastore/search.json with all the queries to perform.
+Sometimes you want to do mutiple datastore queries in one network request (e.g., to feed a data dashboard).
+In that case you can post a JSON object to http://EXAMPLE.COM/api/action/datastore/search.json with all the queries to perform.

-Request body should have a shape similar to this:
+The request body should have a format similar to this:

 ### Request body